The Bylaw requires fermentation operations to:

 - Off-Spec product discharges of more than 100 litres per day

 These records must be kept on site and available for inspection for a minimum of 2 years.
-For hectolitres of product, copies of data recorded by operators for tax purposes (Canada Revenue Agency) would be acceptable.
+For hectolitres of product, copies of data recorded for other regulatory authorities would be acceptable.
 Operators should use the

 Fermentation Operations Bylaw Reporting Form for recording information about pH and off-spec discharge.